 See the MSN Student Handbook for details regarding additional requirements for admitted students such as health status forms, proof on insurance, current immunization, CPR certification, drug screens, and background checks.

 - Graduation from an accredited baccalaureate nursing program.

 - An overall academic record with a cumulative grade point average (GPA) of "B" (3.0) or better.

 - All applicants must have a basic understanding of statistics and basic computer skills.

 - Minimum of three recommendations from healthcare professionals who can rate the applicant’s potential.
-At least two must be from nursing professionals; one may be a professional in a related healthcare field.
+At least two must be from nursing professionals with an MSN or higher; one may be a professional in a related healthcare field.

 - A three-page letter to the Admissions Committee describing professional goals.

-- Medical profile (including immunizations record), urine drug screen, and a criminal background check must be completed no more than 90 days prior to enrollment to the MSN program.
+- Medical profile including immunizations record and urine drug screen completed no more than 60 days prior to enrollment in the MSN program.